rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

  with each other, and worse, the halvings make this a negative sum game.

-For example,
-Imagine a big mining farm
- which mines ~10 blocks per day
+For example, imagine a big mining farm which mines ~10 blocks per day
  (out of 144 daily average).
 They are profitable so they